-Drivers may find it confusing or challenging to share the road, so here are some tips on how to effectively and safely share the highways with bicycle riders.
+Drivers may find it confusing or challenging to share the road, however, so here are some tips on how to effectively and safely share the highways with bicycle riders.

-- Use cautious turning – Cyclists ride on the right side of the road, so you may hit an unsuspecting rider with a quick turn.
+Cyclists ride on the right side of the road, so you may hit an unsuspecting rider with a quick turn.
 Check your mirrors and be aware of blind spots before turning.
 While at a stop sign or red light, make a complete stop in order to let bikers pass, and check for unseen riders.

-- Give them space – Some state laws require drivers to leave at least three feet of space between their car and any cyclists ahead.
+Some state laws require drivers to leave at least three feet of space between their car and any cyclists ahead.
 Leave enough room between your car and bicycle riders ahead of you.

-- Yield – Give bikers the right of way.
+Give bikers the right of way.
 Allowing them to go first is always a safer option so they can have an open, safe path to travel along.
 Make eye contact with cyclists at intersections to acknowledge their presence and signal to let them know they are free to pass.

-- Watch out for children – Children riding bicycles are smaller and harder to spot on the road, especially for drivers of bigger cars.
+Children riding bicycles are smaller and harder to spot on the road, especially for drivers of bigger cars.
 Be careful and considerate at crossways and intersections.
 Kids are less aware of their surroundings and when it is safe to cross.
 Allow them the right of way, and wait for them to safely cross.

-- Don’t “door” them – Some cyclist slang for you: being “doored” is when the occupant of a parked car swiftly opens their car door on an unsuspecting cyclist who is hit by it or runs into it.
+Some cyclist slang for you: being “doored” is when the occupant of a parked car swiftly opens their car door on an unsuspecting cyclist who is hit by it or runs into it.
 Check if the surrounding area is clear before opening your door.

-Tips for cyclists too
+Tips for cyclists, too

 - Observe traffic regulations – Cyclists are not immune to traffic violations.
 Pay attention to red lights and practice arm signaling.

 - Stay to the right – Street cyclists are required to stay to the right side of the road.
-Avoid swerving and make sure to check if the lane is clear before moving further into traffic lanes.
+Avoid swerving and make sure to check if the lane is clear before moving farther into traffic lanes.
 If traveling in a group, it is best to travel in a single line so cars have enough room to safely get around you while passing.

 - Wear a helmet – Traveling on the road puts riders at a higher risk of harm in the event of an accident, so it is just as necessary for a cyclist to wear a helmet as for a driver to wear a seatbelt.
-Also wear bright-colored or reflective clothing to make you visible to drivers at all times of the day.
+Also wear bright-colored or reflective clothing to make yourself visible to drivers at all times of the day.